11 brilliant home highlight kits to create naturally sunkissed tones at home

 Best for: Balayage, ombré or adding shadow roots to grown-out highlights

 "In a salon, we often merge the two techniques of balayage and ombré together which can create a beautiful and more gentle result."
 You can also use this method to brush a darker shade onto your roots (known as shadow roots) if you find that your highlights are growing out and becoming too high-maintenance.
-"These can be created on top of highlights to convert it into a balayage," advises Francesca.
+"These can be created on top of highlights to convert it into a balayage," Francesca confirms.

 How to use home highlight kits with a comb